 English Boys Suits: Garments--Trousers

 English boys wore suits with several different types of trousers.
 This varied substantially over time.
 English boys have worn knee breeches, long pants, kneepants, bloomer knickers, knickers, and short pants suits.
 We see boys in the 19th century wearing both long pants, bloomer knickers, knee pants and knicker suits.
 Various factors affected the type of trousers, including chronological fashion trends, age, social class and others.
-Long trouses were mostly worn at the beginning of the 19th century, but several different types of shortened-length trousrs appeared at mid-century and were worn in the second half of the century.
-Long trousers were mostly worn by older boys in the early 20th century.
+Long trousers were mostly worn at the beginning of the 19th century, but several different types of shortened-length trousrs appeared at mid-century and were worn in the second half of the century.
+We see many boys wearing knicker suits at school.
+Knee pants suits were popular in the early-20th century, but not universal.
+Long trousers were mostly worn by older boys in the early-20th century.
 Many English boys after World War I wore short pants suits.
-The popularity of short pants suits began to decline in the late 1950s.
+They were very common during the 1920s-40s.
+The popularity of short pants suits began to decline after the war, especialluy by the late-1950s.
+By the 1960s suits except for very little boys were generally made with long pants.
+Many schools required boys wear short pants suits or shorts with blazers.
+Generally suits, other than school suits, were made with long pants by the 1960s.
 They were still available for younger boys in the 70s, but rarely seen since except as part of school uniforms.
 By the 1960s suits except for very little boys were generally made with long pants.

 Knee Breeches

-Both men and boys wore knee breeches during the 18th century.
+Knee breeches were the first type of modern trousers.
+They began to take their classic shapr during the Stuaet era (Ealy 17th century).
+They were commonly worn by both men and boys in the 17th and 18th centuries.
+There were no age destinctions once a boy was breeched.
+Here are principal source of information is art work, principally paintings.
 At the time a boy after brreching wore clothes similar to those worn by his father, only in smaller sizes.
 There were no purpose-made children's clothes.
 This did not begin to change until the appearance of skeleton suits with long pants in the late 18th century.
 After the turn-of-the 19th century you rarely see boys weafring knee breeches.
 It was a decade or two, however, before long pants became standard for adult men.

 Long Pants